-So, to give the 77D a proper rating we need to answer two questions; does it offer enough compelling features to make it a more compelling purchase than the Rebels or the 80D and is it capable enough to compete with the mirrorless cameras at its price point.
-Once we have the answers, then we will know for sure if the Canon EOS 77D DSLR is something you should consider as your next camera.
+So, to give the 77D a proper rating we need to answer two questions; does it offer enough compelling features to make it a more compelling purchase than the Rebels or the 80D and the Nikon D610?
+Is it capable enough to compete with the mirrorless cameras at its price point.
+Once we have the answers, then we will know for sure if the Canon EOS 77D DSLR is something you should consider as your next best camera?

 The Canon 77D is a prime example of how a mid-range DSLR should look like in terms of its design and control layout.
 It’s a not the largest or the heaviest DLSR out there, but neither the smallest and lightest; it sits perfectly in between.
 It weighs 540 grams, is made out of composite materials and features a pretty large grip on its front which will enable you to hold it very securely and comfortably.
 If you decide to pair it with a more compact lens, then you’ll be able to get a really portable, but powerful package (at least in DSLR terms).
 What’s also great about the 77D is that it features a full array of manual controls suited for both the advanced users and those who are just learning how to use a dedicated camera.
 We believe that no users should find anything wrong with the control scheme and all of the available controls.
-The only thing that stops the Canon 77D from being a true mid-range camera is the lack of weather sealing and a rather smallish viewfinder, but users looking for a DSLR at this price point will surely be able to live with that and enjoy the 77D nevertheless.
+The only thing that stops the Canon 77D from being a true mid-range camera is the lack of weather sealing which Canon 7D Mark II is good at because it could stand any harsh condition.
+It also has a rather small viewfinder.
+But still, users looking for a DSLR at this price point will surely be able to live with that and enjoy the 77D nevertheless.